Bogota Food Tour: A must for food lovers and coffee aficionados!

 Is this tour suitable for vegetarians and vegans?

-Unfortunately, this tour is not suitable for the above.
+Unfortunately, this tour is not suitable for vegans and vegetarians.

 What if I have allergies?

 Please contact us to enquire about any allergy avoidance.
-We will of course, try to accommodate but please understand that your safety is our main priority.
+We will, of course, try to accommodate you but please understand that your safety is our main priority.
 We cannot 100% guarantee that traces of anything won’t be found in dishes, owing to the nature of street food.

 Reviews